emancid/cyclops/INSTALL.md

 		- After you finished you need to configure option 19.

-	4. You have the next files for configure cyclops
+	4. You have the next files for configure cyclops ( rename then without template at the end for cyclops can read them )

         /etc/cyclops/
                 global.cfg.template *               ## MAIN CFG ( RECOMMENDED NOT CHANGE IF NOT NECESARY) - RENAME IT TO global.cfg